PanZiwei/blog_code/content/en/posts/reference_genome.md

 ### toplevel fasta VS primary_assembly fasta

-**toplevel fasta**
+- toplevel fasta

 Ensembl advise using the full toplevel fasta reference when doing CrossMapping, and for GRCh38, that file is HUGE, (36G instead of the usual 3G, containing all the ALT sequences).
 As CrossMap loads the reference into memory, this makes a big difference.
 However, the resulting mapped files are identical for mappings made with the toplevel file as with the primary_assembly file (which does not contain all the ALT seqs), so it is preferable to use the latter from a resources point of view.

-**Primary assembly**
+- Primary assembly

 contains all toplevel sequence regions excluding haplotypes and patches.
 This file is best used for performing sequence similarity searches where patch and haplotype sequences would confuse analysis.

-### .fa / .fna / .faa/ .ffn/ .mpfa/ .frn/ .fastq
+### Different FASTA format

 .fasta, .fas, .fa, .seq, .fsa: Generic FASTA